JecinthaThekkodan/Data1202/README.md

 ## Data Analytics for Business Decision Making
 ### Data1202-Data Tools and Analytics - Assignment5

-The document is created to guide users on testing a python code do solve the questions.
+The document is created to guide users on testing a python code to solve the questions.
 - Question 1: Was the average of global sales higher before or after 2005?
 - Question 2: Create a new column that labels records before 2005 as 'pre-2005' and after 2005 as 'post-2005'